-There are different options you can use to allow/ disallow certain applications to run within your ThinKiosk session, here follow some examples.
+There are different options you can use to allow/ disallow certain applications to run within your SRW/ThinKiosk session, here follow some examples.

 The first step is to enable “Block the executable if it does not match any of the configured rules below”

-This rule will only allow execution for Windows OS binary applications.
-Example are MS Paint, Calculator, Resource Monitor, Internet Explorer and more.
+This rule will only allow execution for Windows OS binary applications and the files that match that File Description.

-Alternatively, you can add an extra set of rules, using, a certificate thumbprint, considered more secure, which allows execution for a Citrix Receiver or VMWare client.
+Alternatively, you can add an extra set of rules, using, a certificate thumbprint, considered more secure.

 Note: a certificate thumbprint value could be different from the one shown above.